Scientific name: Supella Longipalpa

 Brown-banded cockroaches have three developmental stages: egg, nymph, and adult.
 Their entire life cycle spans approximately 100 days, although this is dependent on factors such as temperature, diet and injuries.
 Female produces up to 13 egg cases (ootheca).
 Each ootheca contains 16 eggs during the course of their lives.
 The nymphs take about 55 days to develop into adults.
 In ideal temperature conditions (30 °C), adults can lives 90 to 115 days.

 Diseases and Risks

-Brown-banded cockroach infestations can pose a number of health risks.
-These roaches have been found to carry and spread harmful bacteria and protozoa which cause gastroenteritis and diarrhea.
+Brown-banded cockroach infestations can pose several health risks.
+These roaches have been found to carry and spread harmful bacteria and protozoa which cause gastroenteritis and diarrhoea.
 More commonly, roaches indoors have been found to trigger asthma and allergies.

 Jaya Pest Solutions encourages people to help reduce cockroach populations by removing all leftover food and unnecessary water sources, sealing all cracks and crevices, have a properly covered rubbish bin, regularly cleaning of the drainage and waste disposal areas.
 To effectively manage a serious cockroach infestation, you must correctly identify the type of cockroach causing the infestation and the ability to diagnose the core problem, which is why it is important to contact a pest control professional.